New Charges Filed Against Weinstein in Case of 3rd Woman

 In the 2013 case, an unidentified woman told investigators that Weinstein cornered her in a hotel room and raped her.
 The other accuser, former actress Lucia Evans, has gone public with her account of Weinstein forcing her to perform oral sex at his office in 2004.

 Weinstein has pleaded not guilty to rape and criminal sex act in the cases involving the first two women, and has repeatedly denied having nonconsensual sex with anyone.
-His attorney, Ben Brafman, has said he is confident that Weinstein will be vindicated should the case go to trial.
 Brafman has also challenged the credibility of the alleged victims.

 More than 75 women have accused Weinstein of wrongdoing.
 Several actresses and models accused him of criminal sexual assaults, including film actress Rose McGowan, who said Weinstein raped her in 1997 in Utah, "Sopranos" actress Annabella Sciorra, who said he raped her in her New York apartment in 1992, and the Norwegian actress Natassia Malthe, who said he attacked her in a London hotel room in 2008.